Jay’s Project

 Although his cancer is under control and he has to have a blood test each month, Jay now walks with a stick (he says that the cancer destroyed his spine and now the leg is making movement an issue) and his doctors have stressed that he should never lift anything weighing more than 10 kg – which is maddening for Jay after leading such an active lifestyle.

-This project will focus on completing the work that Jay is now unable to complete himself.
-There are several areas externally that need finishing off with HardieBacker and a render – and the porch roof needs finishing with ridge tiles.
-Internally, the remains of the old kitchen need to be ripped out and the space turned into a dining area.
+This project focused on completing the work that Jay was unable to complete himself.
+There were several areas externally that need finishing off with HardieBacker and a render – and the porch roof needed finishing with ridge tiles.
+Internally, the remains of the old kitchen needed to be ripped out and the space turned into a dining area.

-The proposed new kitchen will be 3.6 m wide x 3.9 m long and will feature an island.
-It will require wall units, all double-pane doors, two single ovens and a 900-watt electric hob.
-It will also include the creation of a pantry.
+The new kitchen from Howdens features an island, as well as new wall units, all double-pane doors, two single ovens and a 900-watt electric hob.

-Other work required includes installing radiators, relocating light switches and sockets, levelling the floor heights, plastering and boarding, and installing carpets and flooring.
+Other work included installing radiators, relocating light switches and sockets, levelling the floor heights, plastering and boarding, and installing carpets and flooring.